madarahr/petrophysics-project/README.md

 - Train regression models to predict the depth of formation tops in new wells.

 - Visualize predictions and assess model performance.

+- Test the best performing model against a New Well location

 - Provide an interpretable, reproducible workflow for subsurface teams.